CDC's COVID-19 testing guideline changes concern doctors, public health departments

-The new rules come as thousands gathered outside the White House during President Trump's speech Thursday night were seen sitting and standing close together and not wearing masks.
+The new guidelines come as thousands gathered outside the White House during President Trump's speech Thursday night were seen sitting and standing close together and not wearing masks.

 "The CDC determines exposure to COVID as more than 15 minutes within 6 feet apart," said Dr. Sindhu Aderson, with Northwestern Medicine.